bschmidt1206/gettingcleaningproject/README.md

 # Getting and Cleaning Data: Course Project
+## September 2014

-The purpose of this project is to prepare a public dataset (the UCI HAR Dataset) for further analysis, and then do some simple computations that summarize a subset of the original dataset.
+The purpose of this project is to prepare a public dataset (the UCI HAR Dataset) for further analysis, and then perform some simple computations that summarize a subset of the original dataset.

-The output of the provided script is a second dataset.
+The output of the provided R script, run_analysis.R, is a second dataset, 'HAR_means.txt'.

 __Dataset Source__: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip